-Gate handles allow you to build the perfect, cost effective, 15 to 20 foot wide gate for infrequent use.
+Gate Handles make the perfect, cost effective, 15 to 20 foot wide gate for infrequent use only.
 They give easy access for bringing heavy equipment in or out of paddocks for seeding or fertilizing.
-NOTE: Never recommend for horses.
-The activator plate can cut a horse.
+Note: Not recommended for horses as the activator plate can cut a horse.